2025-NTNU-Software-Engineering-Team-1/Normal-OJ-2025Team1/README.md

 ## Overview of the project

 NOJ consists of three parts:
-1. **[Backend](https://github.com/Normal-OJ/Back-End)**: Python web server, provides RESTful API, communicates with the database and the sandbox.
+1. **[Backend](https://github.com/2025-NTNU-Software-Engineering-Team-1/Back-End-2025Team1)**: Python web server, provides RESTful API, communicates with the database and the sandbox.
-2. **[Frontend](https://github.com/Normal-OJ/new-front-end)**: The user interface that interacts with the backend, written in Vue.js.
+2. **[Frontend](https://github.com/2025-NTNU-Software-Engineering-Team-1/new-front-end-2025Team1)**: The user interface that interacts with the backend, written in Vue.js.
-3. **[Sandbox](https://github.com/Normal-OJ/Sandbox)**: Takes the user's submission, compiles and executes the code, and returns the result to the backend.
+3. **[Sandbox](https://github.com/2025-NTNU-Software-Engineering-Team-1/Sandbox-2025Team1)**: Takes the user's submission, compiles and executes the code, and returns the result to the backend.
+4. **[C_Sandbox](https://github.com/2025-NTNU-Software-Engineering-Team-1/C-Sandbox-2025Team1)**: something you need to know.

 Each subfolder in this project corresponds to a specific part of NOJ (Backend, Frontend, Sandbox) and includes its own package manager, such as `pnpm` or `poetry`.
 Ideally, each part could be developed separately and locally, please refer to the `README.md` file in each subfolder.